lk-umw-cpsc/gwyneth/README.md

 **Credits**: Homebase was originally developed in 2008 by Oliver Radwan, Maxwell Palmer, Nolan McNair, Taylor Talmage, and Allen Tucker for the Ronald McDonald Houses in Maineand Rhode Island.
 Since then, it has been significantly upgraded by other student teams and is currently maintained by NPFI (https://npfi.org).
-The version of homebase contained within this repository was built upon the NPFI legacy code, and its development was catered to the needs of Gwyneth's Gift Foundation staff members.
+The version of Homebase contained within this repository was built upon the NPFI legacy code, and its development was catered to the needs of Gwyneth's Gift Foundation staff members.